-Buttler smashes 6 to give England T20 series win v Australia
+Buttler’s huge 6 gives England T20 series win vs Australia

 Top-ranked Australia chose to bat first and lost opener David Warner for a duck before recovering from 3-2 in the second over to reach 157-7.
 Captain Aaron Finch hit 40 runs off 33 balls, with four boundaries and two sixes, but the visitors’ total always looked within the reach of second-ranked England.

 Dawid Malan scored 42 runs off 32 balls for England which still needed 18 runs off the last two overs.
+Ashton Agar took 2-27.

 England beat Australia by two runs in a thrilling first T20 on Friday that went down to the final ball.
 Chasing 163 to win, Australia collapsed from 124-1 after 14 overs.

+The third and final T20 is at Southampton on Tuesday.
 Australia is playing international cricket for the first time in six months because of the coronavirus pandemic.

+Buttler’s innings more than made up for England earlier wasting a leg before wicket review after Adil Rashid’s delivery very clearly hit Finch’s bat — and plum in the middle — with Australia at 40-3.
+Buttler smiled and looked sheepish after England’s review quickly failed.

+Jofra Archer bowled England’s last over which proved expensive with 18 runs conceded.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports